micahkepe/blog/content/workflow-automation/index.md

-Before diving into Unix tools, it is important to understand the Unix philosophy, not only because it is the foundation of Unix tools, but also because it is a design philosphy that leads to the powerful combinations and versatility of Unix tools.
+Before diving into Unix tools, it is important to understand the Unix philosophy, not only because it is the foundation of Unix tools, but also because it is a design philosophy that leads to the powerful combinations and versatility of Unix tools.

 This philosophy can be summarized as follows: